JWorkshop/animator/README.md

-# animator-js
+# animator

-An instance class which manages animations by hooking into the native window browser function - requestAnimationFrame (or setInterval if not available)
+An instance class which manages animations by hooking into requestAnimationFrame (or setInterval if not available).

 ## Usage